rachaelblue/DocumentationPOC/DocPOC/about.markdown

 `localhost:4000` (or whatever the address is).
 Refresh and voila.

+To render any drafts in the draft folder, add the --draft flag:

+`jekyll serve --draft`

  You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)